Technik-AG-STG/MidiFlex-Client/README.md

 # MidiFlex-Receiver
-The Official Receiver Client for Windows PCs
+The Official Receive/Send Client for Windows PCs